Aliyodaboy/Book-Notes/Muqaddima_Ibn_Salah.md

 This 3 level tiering even though he says it's according to the Muhadithoon it seems to be from his reading of their works.
 The concepts mentioned here there is not any major ikhtilaf on.
  - if a hadith meets X -> it is accepted
  - if a hadith meets Y -> it is still accepted
- - if a hadith meets Z -> it is weak/not accepted
+ - if a hadith meets Z (i.e. doesn't meet X or Y) -> it is weak/not accepted

 There is a khilaf on the istahlaha used to describe those categories.
 Mainly on the term حَسَن  and what earlier scholars actually meant when they used the term.
 There is no ikhtilaf on what Ibn Salah describes as حَسَن being accepted.
 The حَسَن category is due to Ibn Salah noticing scholars accepting ahadith which did not meet the criteria of صَحِيح.